leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

                (term         (● ● ○)))
 (list (match (list (bind 'any '(● ● ○)))))
 ```

+In the listing above the name `any` was associated with the sequence `● ● ○`.

 A pattern may match a term in multiple ways when it includes two or more ellipses, for example: